jalalasif/sierpinski-triangles/README.md

 <h1>Sierpinski Triangles</h1>

 <p>This is a simple program in python that
-generates the number of triangles that the user determines.
+generates the number of triangles via the sierpinski recursive functions that the user determines.
 The following recursive transformations are used to achieve this:</p>